danavery/AudioLoop/docs/adding_new_models.md

 # Adding New Models to AudioLoop

 This guide explains how to add new models to the AudioLoop active learning framework.
-AudioLoop uses a pluggable model architecture that allows you to easily integrate custom PyTorch models or HuggingFace models while maintaining compatibility with the existing training and inference pipeline.
+AudioLoop uses a pluggable model architecture that allows you to easily integrate custom PyTorch models while maintaining full compatibility with PyTorch conventions and the existing training/inference pipeline.

 ## Overview

-AudioLoop uses an abstract base class (`AudioLoopModel`) that defines a consistent interface for all models.
-This allows the training, inference, and active learning code to work with any model that implements this interface.
+AudioLoop uses a minimal abstract base class (`AudioLoopModel`) that extends `nn.Module` with just metadata requirements.
+All models use standard PyTorch patterns while being automatically discoverable by the framework.

 ## The AudioLoopModel Interface